bankofcanada/TutorialsEcon.jl/FRB-US/main.md

    end
    ```

     A full discussion of log variables is beyond the scope of this tutorial.
-However
-    a very simplified explanation is that this improves the stability of the
+    However a very simplified explanation is that this improves the stability of
-    numerical solver for variables which are always positive.
+    the numerical solver for variables which are always positive.

-2. Variables which do not have an associated equation and for which data is
+2. Variables which do not have an associated equation, and for which data is
-   always given are declared *exogenous* using an `@exogenous` block.
+   always given, are declared *exogenous* using an `@exogenous` block.
 For
    example

    ```julia